Skip to Content

 Range22.78° to 24.05°

 Earth’s orbital plane is tilted relative to the solar system’s invariable plane.
-This inclination oscillates over the ~111,296-year inclination precession cycle:
+This inclination oscillates over the ~111,772-year inclination precession cycle:

 PropertyValue

-This is one of the model’s key observations: both the axial tilt and inclination tilt oscillate by approximately the same amount.
+This is one of the model’s key observations: both the axial tilt effect and the inclination tilt effect oscillate by approximately the same amount.

-Graph comparing axial tilt and inclination tilt, showing both oscillating at approximately ±0.634° amplitude
+Graph comparing axial tilt effect and inclination tilt effect, showing both with matching oscillation amplitudes

 What this implies: The system is balanced.
-The clockwise motion (Earth around EARTH-WOBBLE-CENTER) and counter-clockwise motion (PERIHELION-OF-EARTH around the Sun) produce equal effects on Earth’s orientation.
+The clockwise motion (Earth around its wobble center) and counter-clockwise motion (Earth’s perihelion point around the Sun) produce equal effects on Earth’s orientation.

 The equal amplitude is an observation, not an assumption.
-The model’s geometric construction produces ±0.634° for both components — similar to how Kepler observed that orbits are ellipses before Newton explained why.
-The ±0.634° inclination amplitude is independently predicted by Fibonacci Law 2, which determines all eight planets’ inclination amplitudes from a single universal constant ψ with pure Fibonacci divisors.
+The model’s geometric construction produces ±0.63603° for both tilt effects — similar to how Kepler observed that orbits are ellipses before Newton explained why.
+The ±0.63603° inclination amplitude is independently predicted by Fibonacci Law 2, which determines all eight planets’ inclination amplitudes from a single universal constant ψ with pure Fibonacci divisors.

 In coupled oscillator physics, equal amplitudes are the natural state when two oscillators are effectively identical — a symmetry, not a coincidence.
 Two counter-rotating motions with equal amplitudes conserve angular momentum (Noether’s theorem); unequal amplitudes would require a net angular momentum source.
 The analogy is linear polarization: precisely the equal superposition of left- and right-circular waves, mandated by symmetry.
 An unbalanced model would be the state requiring special explanation — not the balanced one.